Early Life and Education

-Brian Lucas Roberts was born on June 28, 1959, in Philadelphia, Pennsylvania.
-He is the son of Ralph J. Roberts, the founder of Comcast Corporation, and Suzanne (née Fleisher).
-Brian attended Germantown Academy and later graduated from the University of Pennsylvania with a Bachelor of Science degree from the Wharton School in 1981.
+Brian Lucas Roberts was born in Philadelphia, Pennsylvania, on June 28, 1959, into a Jewish family.
+He is the son of Ralph J. Roberts, the founder of Comcast Corporation, and Suzanne Fleisher Roberts.
+Roberts graduated from Germantown Academy and earned a Bachelor of Science degree from the Wharton School of the University of Pennsylvania in 1981.

 Rise to Success